 However, when they began to examine the visitation policies existing in jails and prisons across the state, they realized that there was a preliminary issue that needed to be addressed: Publicly available information about how to visit jails and prisons was unclear.

 Two of the 2016 interns took on the task of writing up a report that analyzed jail and prison websites in Minnesota and created an infographic to depict their findings.
 Their work has been shared with other organizations including the Association of Minnesota Counties working group that focuses on parental incarcerations’ impact on families.
 This collaboration is an example of how CIC uses its research to influence and support work of others in the community with similar goals.

-Two others—in keeping with CIC’s model of drawing from experiences of other organizations in the U.S. and abroad—looked at innovations in visitation programs occurring in Europe and South America and generated a second report and infographic.
+Two other interns—in keeping with CIC’s model of drawing from experiences of other organizations in the U.S. and abroad—looked at innovations in visitation programs occurring in Europe and South America and generated a second report and infographic.
 A fifth intern created a digital library that includes links and descriptions of videos focusing on children of incarcerated caregivers, a notably missing resource.

 In 2017, two CIC summer interns created an in-depth report on the harms of parental incarceration.
 The report and a fact sheet of key points have been distributed to professionals working in the criminal justice system.

-One summer intern expanded on CIC’s research and looked at the impact that parental detention during immigration proceedings has on children.
+A third summer intern expanded on CIC’s research and looked at the impact that parental detention during immigration proceedings has on children.

 In 2018, CIC will continue to build on the work done in previous years: continuing to provide training and creating awareness of the harms of parental incarceration and the benefits of alternatives; expanding research and advocacy to include an investigation of harms children suffer when parents are detained in immigration proceedings; partnering with educators to look for ways to support children whose parents are incarcerated; and supporting initiatives to provide transportation and a better experience for children who want to visit their incarcerated parents.